How To Optimize Website Navigation Menu

 - Menus with submenus and sub-submenus and so on

 Why do we recommend against this?
 Having too many links on a page messes up your link value, for one.
-With so many links on a page, every link from that page is just a little less valuable for the page it links to.
+With so many links on a page, every link from that page is a little less valuable for the page it links to.
 Besides that, it messes up the focus of your visitor.
-With every link, you add a diversion from the main goal of your website.
+With every link, you diverge from your website’s primary goal.

-In my opinion, you do need to have a solid reason to add more than one submenu.
+I think you need to have a solid reason to add more than one submenu.
 And if you feel you need that extra level in your menu, monitor the number of clicks that menu gets and adjust if needed.
-I think you are much better off creating good landing pages for your submenu items, in many cases.
+I think you are much better off creating good landing pages for your submenu items in many cases.

-Of course, there is no template for ‘the perfect menu’.
+Of course, there is no template for ‘the perfect menu.’
 Much of it depends on your site and on what your goals are.
-In any case, there are two important questions you should ask yourself when optimizing your menu:
+In any case, there are two critical questions you should ask yourself when optimizing your menu:

 - What is the best menu structure for my site?